lz2510/Tech/two-pointers.md

 In this approach, two pointers are used to process two array elements at the same time.
 Usual implementation is to set one pointer in the beginning and one at the end and then to move them until they both meet.

+### code template

+    function fn(arr):
+        left = 0
+        right = arr.length - 1

+        while left < right:
+            Do some logic here depending on the problem Do some more logic here to decide on one of the following:
+                1. left++
+                2. right--
+                3. Both left++ and right--

 ### code sample

     function removeDuplicates(&$nums) {